-In my last newsletter, I talked about how blood sugar imbalance contributes to inflammation, and it got so many of you thinking and asking more questions (which I appreciate!).
-So for the second of this three-part series, we will be discussing this much requested topic—blood sugar connection to muscle and joint pain.
+In my last newsletter, I talked about how blood sugar imbalance contributes to inflammation and it got so many of you thinking and asking more questions (which I appreciate!).
+So for the second of this three-part series, we will be discussing this much requested topic---blood sugar imbalance connection to muscle and joint pain.

 In case you missed the first one, read about it here and stay tuned for the third newsletter in this series as well.

 Is blood sugar imbalance really associated with pain?